 - Exemption from Singapore income tax on distributions to non-resident beneficiaries.

-In a nutshell: an attractive planning vehicle for international private clients to achieve tax effective wealth preservation, estate planning and succession planning objectives.
+An attractive planning vehicle for international private clients to achieve tax effective wealth preservation, estate planning and succession planning objectives.